 As muscles use the oxygen from the blood, it must be returned to the lungs to once again receive oxygen.
 This happens via veins.
 The major veins of the shoulder are:

 - Axillary vein: This vein drains into the larger subclavian vein on its way to the heart.
 It is joined by the cephalic vein and the basilic vein.

 - Cephalic vein: This large vein branches off the axillary vein after traveling through the upper arm before branching near the elbow and into the forearm.
 It is often easily seen through the skin in the bicep region.

 - Basilic vein: Opposite the cephalic vein, the basilic vein travels through the shoulder near the triceps muscle on the underside of the arm.

 Nerves in the shoulder carry the brain signals that move the arms and also sense pain, touch, heat, and cold.

-Three major nerves pass through the shoulder before ending in the hand.
+Three major nerves pass through the shoulder before terminating in the hand.
 They collect sensory information and return it to the brain, which sends out appropriate responses, such as alerting the body to extreme heat and quickly pulling the arm away from it.

 Many of these nerves make up the brachial plexus, a network of nerves that starts in the spine, pass through the armpit, and runs down the arm.